valerielashvili/SoftUni-Software-University/README.md

 			</td>
 			</tr>
 			<td>
-			<p>A repository with all my homeworks I have written for various courses at Software University.</p>
+			<div>A repository with all my homeworks I have written for various courses at Software University.</div>
 			</td>
 		</tr>
 	</tbody>